sujadud/Salary-Management-System-SQL-RDBMS/README.md

 7. Payment History

 Main Features:
-This is a project that I have added queries of different types including
+This is a project that I have added queries of different types including.
 1. Joining with Where Clause
 2. Joining with Group by & Having Clause
 3. Joining with Order By